raj074/Twitter/README.md

 # Twitter
-using php and mysql in backend
+using php and mysql in backend. i'm learning web development. so if any suggestions please write it.